Transkei Defence Force: Head of the Defence Force

 President K.D.
 Matanzima retired as State President in February 1986, and was succeeded by his brother, G.M.
 Matanzima.

 Attack on the Ciskei

 In 1985, Apartheid practitioners conceived a plan to merge the Transkei and Ciskei and create a 'united nation of Xhosa speakers' who they thought would support the South African government and help it to stamp out unrest in the Eastern Cape.
 Matanzima had long held ambitions to rule such a territory, and had opposed the 'independence' of Ciskei in 1981 in the hope that this merger would be realised.

 On 19 February 1987, a truckload of Transkei special forces entered the Ciskeian capital Bisho, and unsuccessfully attacked the home of the Ciskei President, Chief Lennox Sebe.
-The raid was apparently under the control of the former members of the Rhodesian Security Forces, although Matanzima refused to admit Transkeian involvement.
+The raid was apparently under the control of former members of the Rhodesian Security Forces, although Matanzima refused to admit Transkeian involvement.
 The raid appeared to be aimed at the overthrow of Lennox Sebe, but the plan failed, after it was leaked to Brigadier Bantu Holomisa.